 It was 2012 and Glenda Moore from Staten Island didn’t take the evacuation order seriously.
-Sandy was promising to be a big storm, but a number of other, later unnecessary warnings, failed to materialize, so she was pretty certain that the best protection for her two boys was her alone.
+Sandy was promising to be a big storm, but with a number of other, later unnecessary warnings, failed to materialize, so she was pretty certain that the best protection for her two boys was her alone.
 Local authorities didn’t physically force her to leave, so she stayed home, assured by her SUV’s might, if things got bad.
 Realizing her error too late, she held onto her 2 and 4-year-old boys as long as she could, before the storm’s current ripped them out of her hands.
 Having spent hours screaming for help she got none.
 Her neighbors, fearing for own safety, didn’t come to her rescue.
 She survived nonetheless, doomed forever to mourn the lives of her little ones.
 Was it her error in judgment or did the city fail to protect her?
 Should she have been more compliant and left early, or perhaps held onto those kids that much harder?
 Those questions, as many others, along with the answers, made no difference to her.
 Her life was permanently damaged, the little ones she introduced to the world were no longer around to grow and experience life for themselves, and all that was left was her profound loss.
 Just as her screams for help didn’t allow her to save her sons; her tears and emotional turmoil, which followed, didn’t change what happened.
 There was no explanation good enough, no party to blame, no higher purpose, no refuge in words, no matter how wise.
 All that was left was pain.

 As we entered the highly symbolic year of 2020, all American minds and attention were directed towards the November election.
 Some found excitement in Democratic candidates’ ideas, be it Andrew Yang’s no longer crazy concept of universal income, Elizabeth Warren’s attempt to fight the injustices of the corporate machine, or Bernie Sanders’ undying will to have a greater role of the Federal government in people’s lives.
 Others couldn’t get enough of the MAGA slogan, ignoring the warning signs, and loving the President, who once again put America first, at least on paper.
 There were rumor-like news of another brewing pandemic in the far away land of China, but to most Americans it differed little from other potentially dangerous situations of the recent past, from the Swine Flu pandemic of 2009 to the 2014 Ebola outbreak.
 As China moved to block an entire Wuhan region in a quarantine, most Americans saw it as little more, than another human rights violation in a former socialist country.